stitchdata/docs/_replication/replication-methods/log-based-incremental-replication.md

           > Replication slots persist across crashes and know nothing about the state of their consumer(s).
 They will prevent removal of required resources even when there is no connection using them.
 This consumes storage because neither required WAL nor required rows from the system catalogs can be removed by VACUUM as long as they are required by a replication slot.

-          This means that binary log files (Write Ahead Log (WAL), for PostgreSQL) aren't removed from the replication slot until they're consumed by a connection.
+          This means that binary log files (Write Ahead Log (WAL), for PostgreSQL) aren't removed from the replication slot until they're consumed.
 In this case, until Stitch reads them during a replication job.

-          While Stitch will issue a `flush_lsn` command after messages have been an increase in disk space usage is to be expected when using {{ page.title }} due to how PostgreSQL replication slots function.
+          While Stitch will issue a `flush_lsn` command after messages have been read, an increase in disk space usage is to be expected when using {{ page.title }} due to how PostgreSQL replication slots function.
 The amount of disk space usage depends on the number of updates made to the database, how quickly Stitch proceeds with replication, and whether any errors that prevent replication arise.

-          The greatest increase in disk space usage typically occurs during the switch from `SELECT`-based replication to consuming the database's binary logs.
-You will see a spike in disk space usage during this time, which typically levels off over time.
+          The greatest increase in disk space usage typically occurs during the switch from historical replication (`SELECT`-based replication) to consuming the database's binary logs.
+Disk space usage may spike, but it typically levels off over time.

           **Note**: If you decide to permanently disable Log-based Incremental Replication for your PostgreSQL database, remove the replication slot to prevent further unnecessary disk space consumption.